-Like other anchialine pool shrimp species, this species inhabits an extensive network of water-filled interstitial spaces (cracks and crevices) leading to and from the actual pool, and this trait has precluded researchers from obtaining more accurate population size estimates during surveys for the species (Holthuis 1973, p.
+Like other anchialine pool shrimp species, this species inhabits an extensive network of water-filled interstitial spaces (cracks and crevices) leading to and from the actual pool, a trait which has precluded researchers from ascertaining accurate population size (Holthuis 1973, p.
 36; Maciolek 1983, pp. 613-616).
-Many of the rare species of anchialine shrimp, including Palaemonella burnsi, have merely been noted as present or absent from pools that have been surveyed (often with the aid of baiting).
-Loss of shrimp species from suitable habitat is likely the best or only, measure of species decline since population sizes are not easily determined (Holthuis 1973, pp. 7-12; Maciolek 1983, pp. 613-616).
+Often, surveys for many rare species of anchialine pool shrimp, including Palaemonella burnsi, involve a present or absent approach in their respective habitat (often with the aid of baiting).
+Absence, and presumably extirpation, of shrimp species from suitable habitat is likely the best or only measure of species decline as population sizes are not easily determined (Holthuis 1973, pp. 7-12; Maciolek 1983, pp. 613-616).